eXpert-Framework/EncodeXpert/README.md

 ## 📰 News
 **v1.0.0:** First version of EncodeXpert launched! 🎉

-**v1.0.1-alpha:** Intel-based Macs can run the app with this Alpha build!
+**v1.0.1-beta:** Intel-based Macs can run the app with this Beta build¹!

+¹The app for Intel-based Macs is under development.

 ## 🐞 Bug Tracking
 (Latest build)